Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [x] The algorithms will cluster together drugs that have similar traits.
 - [ ] Human experts can create classes of drugs to help guide discovery.

-Note: This one is similar to an example talked about in the Stanford Machine Learning course.
+**Explanation**: This one is similar to an example talked about in the Stanford Machine Learning course.
 [Source:](https://www.coursera.org/learn/machine-learning/home/welcome)

 #### Q43.
 In 2015, Google created a machine learning system that could beat a human in the game of Go.
 This extremely complex game is thought to have more gameplay possibilities than there are atoms of the universe.
 The first version of the system won by observing hundreds of thousands of hours of human gameplay; the second version learned how to play by getting rewards while playing against itself.
 How would you describe this transition to different machine learning approaches?